Are your legs shaking after sex? This is why it happens—and what to do about it

 Generally, shaking after sex or orgasm is one of the number of ways our body releases the built-up tension after intercourse as part of the “come down” experience, after feeling something so euphoric.

 When we climax, we often have a physical reaction to the pleasure.
-This includes a heady build-up, toe-curling contractions and tingling feeling of peak relaxation.
-“As arousal grows, heart rate, blood pressure and breathing increase and skin becomes rosier,” says Dr Laura Vowel, therapist and principal researcher at sex therapy app Blueheart (opens in new tab)
+This includes a heady build-up, toe-curling contractions and afterwards, the tingling feeling of peak relaxation.
+“As arousal grows, heart rate, blood pressure and breathing increase and skin becomes rosier,” says Dr Laura Vowel, therapist and principal researcher at sex therapy app Blueheart

 “When an orgasm happens, the muscles in the vagina—and sometimes elsewhere in the body—often twitch or spasm," explains Dr Vowel.
 "At the same time, the brain releases a surge of dopamine— which triggers a feeling of pleasure—and oxytocin, the bonding or cuddling hormone.”